Javascript is not enabled.

 However, if you’re traveling by plane, you may want to get to the airport a little earlier than usual.
 During the partial government shutdown of 2018–2019, security lines at some airports were longer than usual because many TSA screeners — who, like other essential federal workers, were required to work without being paid — called in sick.

-Train travel: Amtrak trains would continue running as usual.
+Train travel: Amtrak trains will continue running as usual.
 Although federally owned, Amtrak is chartered as a private corporation and not subject to a government shutdown.
 During the 2018–2019 shutdown, Amtrak service was not affected.

 Food safety

-Meat, poultry, eggs and various species of catfish that are processed at nearly 7,100 commercial facilities in the U.S. would continue to be inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
-It’s not clear how other food-processing facilities — such as cereal makers, ice cream plants and cheese factories — would be affected.
+Meat, poultry, eggs and various species of catfish that are processed at nearly 7,100 commercial facilities in the U.S. will continue to be inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service.
+It’s not clear how other food-processing facilities — such as cereal makers, ice cream plants and cheese factories — will be affected.
 During the 2018–2019 shutdown, routine Food and Drug Administration (FDA) inspections were initially stopped.
 Some were later restored.

 Drug safety